 - If at first your mug cake doesn’t turn out to be picture-perfect, that’s okay!
 Sometimes, even easy recipes like this need a little practice to get perfect.
 Plus, even if it’s not too pretty, it’ll still be delicious.

-Why does this work?
-Resting the batter gives the baking powder time to react with the liquid ingredients, forming tiny air pockets that help the cake rise more evenly in the microwave.
-It’s such a simple step, but it transforms this easy chocolate mug cake into something you’d think was baked in the oven!
+- Rest the batter.
+Letting the batter rest for 2–3 minutes before microwaving yields a noticeably fluffier, softer texture.
+This gives the baking powder time to react with the liquid ingredients, forming tiny air pockets that help the cake rise more evenly in the microwave.
+Simple but effective!

-How to Make a Chocolate Mug Cake Step-by-Step
+How to Make a Chocolate Mug Cake in the Microwave Step-by-Step

 Prep: Gather the list of ingredients for this easy mug cake recipe.
 Melt the butter in the microwave.

-Add the Wet: Add ¼ cup of whole milk, 2 tablespoons of melted salted butter, and ¼ teaspoon of pure vanilla extract.
+Add the Wet: Then add ¼ cup of whole milk, 2 tablespoons of melted salted butter, and ¼ teaspoon of pure vanilla extract.
 Stir to combine.

 Transfer: Lightly spray a 12-16 ounce coffee mug with cooking spray to prevent sticking.
 Then transfer the cake batter to the prepared mug.